The Future of Beverage Dispensing

 One of the most useful aspects of self-pour technology, particularly with PourMyBeer, is that essentially any drink that can be kegged can also be served on self-pour taps.
 While many of our customer’s locations do place an emphasis on beer, we’re able to enable them to serve a variety of other drinks as well.

 One of the most common drinks, other than beer, that is served on self-pour taps is wine.
 It is a drink often in demand at bars, usually in bottles.
-But draft wine is a very quickly rising trend in the beverage industry, and it has plenty of benefits, just as self-pour beer does.
+Draft wine is a very quickly rising trend in the beverage industry, and it has plenty of benefits, just as self-pour beer does.
 Owners see lots of the same benefits as they do with self-pour beer, including remarkably reduced costs for labor and overhead.

 Even better than beer here is the more efficient inventory and reduced waste on packaging materials; while beer is frequently served via kegs at traditional bars, wine is almost always served by the bottle, meaning that each 750ml or so of wine is bottled separately.
 The benefits of kegging truly shine here.
 A keg contains about 26 bottles.
 Those 26 bottles include 39 pounds of packaging waste, including the boxes they came in, corks, and foil wrapping, not to mention the bottles themselves.
 Using kegs means less cleanup, less mess, and more benefits for the environment.

 For the customers, wine on tap can be a great experience, as the wine stays fresh and cold for weeks and each pour tastes like the first glass from a freshly opened bottle.
-Check out this PourMyBeer-powered, wine-only taproom in Lake Tahoe to see how well self-pour and wine go together!

 Cocktails are almost always associated with a bartender making a drink by hand and serving it, one at a time, to customers.
-But they can have plenty of benefits with kegging and self-pour as well.
+They can have plenty of benefits with kegging and self-pour as well.
 With batch preparation and recipe ratio conversion, cocktails can easily be converted to large keg amounts, and be prepared for self-pour, putting the control into customers’ hands.

 On self-pour taps, cocktails are always consistent, and bartenders do not have to worry about making sure the ratio is perfect every single time they make one.
 Costs and the environmental impact of packaging and storage materials are also reduced with self-pour cocktails, just as they are with wine.